-Dr. Sarah Bren is a clinical psychologist at the group practice Octave in Midtown Manhattan.
-Dr. Bren specializes in relationships, trauma, emotion regulation, life transitions, anxiety, and depression.
-She is a highly knowledgeable therapist with extensive experience in both individual and group counseling.
+Dr. Sarah Bren is a clinical psychologist in Westchester County, NY.
+Dr. Bren specializes in relationships, trauma, emotion regulation, life transitions, anxiety, and depression, and parenting support.
+She is a highly knowledgeable therapist with extensive experience in both individual, group, and family therapy.
 Dr. Bren focuses on empowering each client with strong interpersonal skills for effective communication.

 Relationships - Understanding one’s wants and needs in relationships; exploring patterns of interaction, addressing concerns, and strengthening satisfaction in relationships and dating

 Trauma - Coping and healing after threatening or scary events, such as witnessing accidents or experiencing sexual, verbal, emotional, or physical abuse

 Emotion regulation - Learning how to identify, express, and manage feelings in safe, in-control ways

 Life transitions - Coping with difficult or impactful life changes, such as moving to a new area, relationship transitions, child rearing, or career changes; learning self-care to better manage resulting stress

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)

 Depression - Providing support and promoting healing through hopelessness, low motivation and energy, sadness, irritability, sleep disturbance, and loss of interest and pleasure in life